GoGo Logo of A Phone

 Instructions

-1. Combine the chopped eggs, mayo, mustard, chives, paprika, salt, and pepper in a mixing bowl.
+1. In a bowl, combine chopped eggs, mayo, mustard, chives, paprika, salt and pepper.

-3. Spread the egg salad mixture evenly over two slices of bread.
+3. Spread the egg salad on two slices of bread.

-4. Top with lettuce leaves and add the remaining slices of bread on top.
+4. Top with lettuce leaves and the remaining slices of bread.

 5. Cut the sandwiches in half and serve.